smartcontractkit/documentation/src/pages/getting-started/consuming-data-feeds.md

 ## Examine the sample contract

-The following code describes a contract that obtains the latest ETH / USD price using the Goerli testnet.
+The following code describes a contract that obtains the latest BTC / USD price using the Sepolia testnet.

 ::solidity-remix[samples/PriceFeeds/PriceConsumerV3.sol]